PantACRO4life/MC-Server-Guide/Claiming.rst

 _______________

-**You can trust people with those command higher to lower trust level**
+**You can trust people with those commands highest to lowest trust level**

 While in claimed area do /trustlist